LonglongaaaGo/EXE-GAN/README.md

 ## Testing
 ### Note
-- For editing images from the web, photos are aligned by face landmarks and cropped to 256x256 by [align_face](https://github.com/ZPdesu/Barbershop/blob/main/align_face.py).
+- For editing images from the web, photos should be aligned by face landmarks and cropped to 256x256 by [align_face](https://github.com/ZPdesu/Barbershop/blob/main/align_face.py).

 - [Irregular masks](https://nv-adlr.github.io/publication/partialconv-inpainting) (optional, if you would like to test on irregular masks, download Testing Set masks)
 - (use our FFHQ_60k pre-trained model [EXE_GAN_model.pt](https://drive.google.com/file/d/1y7ThKBXL7QK7CPtvT3KICeNOu1T2xlCA/view?usp=drive_link) or trained *pt file by yourself.)